janosh/matbench-discovery/site/src/routes/preprint/+page.md

 > @label:fig:wrenformer-failures Symmetry analysis of the 941 Wrenformer failure cases in the shaded rectangle defined by $E_\text{DFT hull dist} < 1$ and $E_\text{ML hull dist} > 1$.
 Sunburst plot of spacegroups shows that close to 80% of severe energy overestimations are orthorhombic with spacegroup 71.
 The table on the right shows occurrence counts of exact structure prototypes for each material in the sunburst plot as well as their corresponding prevalence in the training set.

-shows 456 + 194 ($\sim$ 70%) of the failure cases in the shaded rectangle are two prototypes in spacegroup 71.
+@Fig:wrenformer-failures shows 456 + 194 ($\sim$ 70%) of the failure cases in the shaded rectangle are two prototypes in spacegroup 71.
 The occurrence of those same prototypes in the MP training set shows almost no data support for the failing prototypes.
 This suggests the reason Wrenformer fails so spectacularly on these structures is that it cannot deal with structure prototypes it has not seen at least several hundred examples of in its training data.
 This suggests that there are stronger limitations on how much the discrete Wyckoff-based representation can extrapolate to new prototypes compared to the smooth local-environment-based inputs to GNN-type models.